coolsamson7/velix/README.md

 # Type Meta-Data

-In combination with a custom code generator, classes decorated with `@Dataclass` emit the meta data:
+In combination with a custom code generator, classes decorated with specific annotations - here `@Dataclass`-  emit the meta data:

 ```dart
 @Dataclass()